Many salespeople approach negotiations as battles to be won rather than challenges to be solved.

 - Ensure the proper paperwork is completed so the agreement is signed, sealed, and delivered

 Getting a negotiated agreement is a great feeling for every salesperson.
 There are many ways of achieving the final result, and the journey can have many obstacles.
 But when approached with the correct mindset and attitude, the road to a satisfactory conclusion can be smooth and straight.

 Today’s guest post comes from Sean McPheat, Managing Director at MTD Sales Training.
-Sean McPheat is regarded as a thought leader on modern day selling and his MTD Sales Blog is visited by 5,00 sales professionals and business owners every week.
-Sean has been featured on CNN, ITV, BBC, SKY, Forbes, Arena Magazine and has over 250 other media credits to his name.
-Follow Sean online for more tips, advice and support!
+Sean McPheat is regarded as a thought leader in modern-day selling and his MTD Sales Blog is visited by 5,00 sales professionals and business owners every week.
+Sean has been featured on CNN, ITV, BBC, SKY, Forbes, and Arena Magazine and has over 250 other media credits to his name.
+Follow Sean online for more tips, advice, and support!